oreophone/2025-projects/small/letters-and-numbers/README.md

 # letters-and-numbers
-Solvers for the Letters & Numbers game show, implementing fast algorithms.
+Solvers for the Letters & Numbers game show, implementing fast algorithms that run under the `30s` time limit.

 ### Letters
 **Specs:**